IRA Compensation Requirement

 Gene and Sue are married and are both over 50 years old.
 Gene earned $70,000 and Sue earned $1,500.
 During the tax year, Gene contributed $3,500 to his traditional IRA and $2,000 to a Roth IRA, making his total contributions $5,500.
 To figure the maximum contribution to Sue's IRA, use a total compensation of $66,000 (i.e., $71,500 - $5,500).
 If Gene and Sue file jointly, they can contribute up to $6,500 to Sue's IRA even though her own compensation was just $1,500.

 Although a person may have IRAs with several different financial institutions, the tax law treats all of a taxpayer's traditional IRAs as one single IRA.

 Bill is 29.
 He has a traditional IRA at City Home Savings Bank, and another traditional IRA through his stockbroker.
 He also opened a Roth IRA through his stockbroker.
-Bill can contribute to any or all of his accounts this year, but the combined contributions for the tax year cannot exceed $5,000.
+Bill can contribute to any or all of his accounts this year, but the combined contributions for the tax year cannot exceed the ceiling amount.